kcnolanAAL/Seeman-Nolan_HopewellChronology/README.md

 # Seeman-Nolan_HopewellChronology
-Supplemental code, data, and outputs related to "BUILDING THE OHIO HOPEWELL CHRONOLOGY AN INCREMENTAL APPROACH TO HISTORICAL RECKONING"
+Supplemental code, data, and outputs related to "BUILDING THE OHIO HOPEWELL CHRONOLOGY AN INCREMENTAL APPROACH TO HISTORICAL RECKONING", Seeman, Mark F, and Kevin C. Nolan, American Antiquity 88(2):144-162, https://doi.org/10.1017/aaq.2023.6

 Supplemental Text 3.
 Descriptive Guide to OxCal Calibration and Modeling Inputs and Outputs